Packed with delicious flavors and loaded with nourishing veggies, this healthy fried rice with crispy baked tofu is both savory and satisfying.

-Drain liquid from tofu by wrapping it in a clean towel and setting something heavy on top of it to press it out.
+Drain the liquid from the tofu by wrapping it in a clean towel and setting something heavy on top to press it out.

-Cut tofu into 1/4-inch cubes and bake for 25 minutes.
-For even crispier tofu, bake for 30 minutes.
-Set aside.
+Cut the tofu into ¼-inch cubes and bake it for 25 minutes.
+For even crispier tofu, bake for 30+ minutes.
+Set it aside.

-While the tofu and rice are cooking, prep the sauce by whisking all the ingredients together in a medium-sized mixing bowl - adjust flavor as needed.
+Then prep the sauce by whisking all the ingredients together in a medium-sized mixing bowl.

 Heat a cast iron skillet over medium heat then lower the heat.
-Add tofu (without the sauce) and stir and cook for 4-5 minutes until golden brown.
-Remove and set aside.
+Add the tofu (without the sauce) and stir and cook for 4-5 minutes or until golden brown.
+Remove and set it aside.

-Add garlic, cauliflower, carrots and bok choy to the already heated pan, add sesame oil (if needed) and sauté for 3-4 minutes and season with 1 tablespoon soy sauce (or tamari).
+Add the garlic, cauliflower, carrots, and bok choy to the already heated pan, add sesame oil (if needed), and sauté it for 3-4 minutes.
+Season it with 1 tablespoon soy sauce (or tamari).